studiodamiro/tic-tac-toe/README.md

 **Day 1:** Prep initial files. review modularization concepts and study how to implement it to the project.

 **Day 2:** Struggling to implement non-spaghetti code using object literals.
+Found a simpler way to disable click event using only CSS!

 </br>